farhanftg263/export_file/README.md

 # export_file[pdf,csv,excel]

-Export File can be export the pdf,csv,excel and this only compatible whith cakephp 3.* version.
+Export File can be export the pdf,csv,excel and this only compatible whith cakephp 3.* version.<br>
+Impotence of this library is not to use any resource file like HTML to export pdf,csv,excel.<br>

 <b>Instalation</b><br>
 composer require dakota/cake-excel<br>